shovelers/network-monorepo/docs/docs/hubs.md

     Other agents drop Handshake messages into User’s Inbox, which can be processed asynchronously by any of the User’s agent when they come live.

-    The agent reads the message and processes & manages the state of the respective Handshake
+    The agent reads the message and processes & manages the state of the respective Handshake.